-Ip until this last 51st Legislature met, we had a very fine Represntative in Austin who understood the problems of the people of Port Isabel.
-He was Augustine Celaya of Brownsville. whom you may know.
+Ip until this last 51st Legislature met, we had a very fine Representative in Austin who understood the problems of the people of Port Isabel.
+He was Augustine Celaya of Brownsville whom you may know.
 However, unfortunately for the Latin Amriecans of this community, Mr. Celaya sought the post of Representative to Congress and was defeated.
-We now have another Repres ntative in Austin of this district who is not familiar with the economy of the town or of the efforts of the Latin Americans to eke out their living in fishing.
-Naturally, the Sportsmen jumped at the opportunity to get him to Sponsor a Bill No. # 787, which is a malicious Bill in effect, clsoing the Bay to Commerical Fishing.
-It is so camouflaged and pernicious that it appears as a Consevation Measure.
+We now have another Representative in Austin of this district who is not familiar with the economy of the town or of the efforts of the Latin Americans to eke out their living in fishing.
+Naturally, the Sportsmen jumped at the opportunity to get him to Sponsor a Bill No. # 787, which is a malicious Bill in effect, clooing the Bay to Commerical Fishing.
+It is so camouflaged and pernicious that it appears Measure.
 In o ther words it merely states that only Gill Nets of five inches mesh will be permitted to fish in the Laguna Madre of Cameron County.
 No one can catch fish by the method described above.
 The fish Companies have thousnads of dollars worth of gill nets which have become obsolete when the Intra Coastal Canal was dug here as the Currents are so swift, gill nets are impractical.

-There is a political aspect to the efforts of the so called "Sporstmen" which you will see by a copy of the control our Doctor is taking such a militant stand against the livelihood of our Latin Americans.
+There is a political aspect to the efforts of the so called "Sporstmen" which you will see by a copy of cantor is taking such a militant stand against the This Doctor.
+I might camouflaged and pernicious that it appears as a Consevation livelihood of our Latin Americans.
 This Doctor, I might add, has been here for some thirty years and every penny he ever accumulated came from the Mexican fishermen who would now that he needs them no longer, apparently, is putting them on relief or what have you.
 They are as an old shoe to him - no longer needed and cast aside.